Details for: stp Route #5 UNESCO World Heritage Wachau - Jauerling

 Description

-This 118-kilometer long route with 1,710 meters of elevation leads through the UNESCO World Heritage Wachau, one of the most beautiful river landscapes in Europe.
-Along the Danube, you will find picturesque wine villages such as Weißenkirchen and Spitz.
-From Mautern to Spitz, driving is prohibited on the main road, so the route follows the official bike path here.
-Shortly after Spitz, the challenging climb begins with hairpin bends up to Jauerling (960m), the highest peak of the Wachau, rewarded with breathtaking panoramic views.
-Highlights like Jauerling, Maria Langegg, and the Dunkelsteinerwald make this route a unique mix of athletic challenge and scenic beauty.
+This 118-kilometre route with an elevation gain of 1,710 meters leads through the UNESCO World Hertige site Wachau, one of the most beautiful river landscapes in Europe.
+Picturesque wine villages such as Weißenkirchen and Spitz await you along the Danube.
+From Mautern to Spitz, cycling on the main road is prohibited, which is why the route follows the official cycle path here.
+Shortly after Spitz, the challenging ascent begins via hairpin bends up the Jauerling (960m), the highest elevation in the Wachau, which rewards you with breathtaking panoramic views.
+Highlights such as Jauerling, Maria Langegg and the Dunkelsteinerwald forest make this route a unique mix of sporting challenge and scenery worth seeing.

 Starting point of the tour